Rent-to-Own Homes

 What are rent-to-own homes and how does it work?
 In simple terms, a rent-to-own contract is an agreement between a landlord and a tenant that allows the tenant to buy the property when the lease ends.
 The contract details everything, from the property’s purchase price to the lease's length, plus all the crucial guidelines.

-Per the agreement, the tenant is responsible for paying rent and any repairs and maintenance needed on the specific property.
-Also, the tenant may be required to pay a monthly portion of their rent into an escrow account.
+Per the rent-to-own homes agreement, the tenant/homebuyer is responsible for paying rent and any repairs and maintenance needed on the specific property.

+The tenant may be required to pay a monthly portion of their rent into an escrow account.
 This can later be used to pay for the property at the end of the lease.
 Once the end of the lease approaches, a tenant can either still buy the property as initially agreed or walk away from the deal.
-Should they decide to purchase, the amount they have been putting into an escrow account will be used as the
+Should they decide to purchase, the amount they have been putting into an escrow account will be used as the down payment, and if they decide not to purchase, they will have to forfeit any money in the escrow account.

 What Are The Benefits of Buying Rent-To-Own Homes

 During this time, you will work on repairing your credit score and saving up for the down payment.
 This allows you to build property equity, which will also help you if you apply for a mortgage.

 If you plan to enter into a rent-to-own agreement, you need to know and understand how it works to ensure it is the step for you.
 This guide will tell you exactly how the process works, plus anything else you need to know about these contracts.
 You can easily save money for the down payment – if you want to save up money for a down payment, renting to own is the best way.
 As we mentioned, there is a percentage of the monthly rent goes into the escrow account, which is later used as the down payment.
 This amount is mandatory, meaning that as long you live on that property, you can save no matter what.

-The benefit of Having The Option To Buy or Move into Rent-To-Own Homes
+The Benefit of Having The Option To Buy or Move into Rent-To-Own Homes

 You still get the option to buy or move – once the lease ends, you will have two options; either you purchase the property or get out of the deal and move.
-Should you choose to go ahead with the purchase, you can get a mortgage with a qualified lender, after which you follow the standard home-
+Should you choose to go ahead with the purchase, you can get a mortgage with a qualified lender, after which you follow the standard home-buying procedure.

 Without rent-to-own homes, many homebuyers have no choice but to rent.
 Rent-to-own homes gives homebuyers an opportunity to secure a home while they work on getting financing.